The Power of Meaning

 “Your time with us was brief but powerful for our community.
 Everyone I've spoken with has been deeply appreciative of the evening, and your wise, humble, warm presence.
 I hope you continue to pursue this, as we really do need to hear what you have to share.
 I hope we can welcome you back here again.”The Jung Center

-In this inspiring keynote, Smith presents the latest in psychology and neuroscience (as well as the wisdom of great philosophers) to help us live more satisfying lives.
-She unpacks what she calls the “four pillars of meaning”—belonging, purpose, storytelling, and transcendence—and how we can build some or all of these pillars in our lives and in our communities.
-Together, these pillars help us give back, deepen relationships, set purposeful goals, and make sense of who we are and our place in the world.
+In this inspiring keynote, Smith presents the latest in psychology and neuroscience (as well as the wisdom of great philosophers) to help us live more satisfying lives through the pandemic.
+She unpacks what she calls the “four pillars of meaning”—belonging, purpose, storytelling, and transcendence—and how we can build some or all of these pillars in our lives through the lockdown.
+Together, these pillars help us give back, deepen relationships, set purposeful goals, and make sense of who we are during challenging times.

 Ultimately, a meaningful life lies in connecting and contributing to ideas beyond yourself—whether it’s your family, your job, or humanity at large.
 Our most meaningful pursuits—from starting a business to mastering a musical instrument—require hard work, sacrifice, and long-term vision.
 We don’t necessarily do them to be happy; we do them because they’re meaningful.
-For individuals seeking something more, or for institutions looking to build a culture of meaning at work or school, Smith’s talk gives us the tool we need to build resiliency, gain a broader perspective, and truly deepen our lives.
+For individuals seeking something more in these unprecedented times, Smith’s talk gives us the tools we need to build resiliency, gain a broader perspective, and truly deepen our lives.